 How does this help you?
 You can ask your representative’s office to look into your case and get the answers you need!

 The link above can help you find the name, title, and phone number for the appropriate representative for you – this page has links from federal down to municipal level(you most likely will be contacting county or state representatives, depending on what program you applied for), so you can find the right person or people to contact.

 Party or voting record should not make a difference in this – you can ask for help even if you never voted, or if you support a different party from the elected individual.

 It doesn’t matter and should never come up, for that matter.

 They aren’t allowed to ask, and you don’t need to tell.
-The point is that they represent you as a resident of the area they represent and that they have a responsibility to protect your rights once they are aware that you have a problem.
+The point is that as a resident of the area they were elected to represent, they have a responsibility to protect your rights once they are aware that you have a problem.

 Most officials have an employee(or several) whose official responsibility it is to look into issues like this – they may be referred to as a community liaison, or have a similar title – the point is that they are being paid specifically to help you and others like you get the information you need when you aren’t getting it through more traditional channels.

 You aren’t being a pain or pushing something on somebody.
 You are standing up for yourself and making sure that your needs are being met, and are asking somebody whose responsibility it is to get the information you need.

 If enough people make these calls, it’s possible that that may make the representative more aware of how broken certain parts of the system are.
 No matter what, though, it should help you get the answers you need when you need them!